 The stained glass was used to help teach Bible stories to the illiterate faithful and it gave worshippers images to focus on as they prayed.
 Windows can be read from bottom to top as if from Earth to Heaven.
 The brilliant color is from minerals mixed into the glass as it's made — such as cobalt for the dazzling blue.
 The windows lead the reader through a series of dramatic scenes.
 For example, the Last Supper, Jesus washing his disciples' feet, His betrayal with the kiss of Judas, and the Crucifixion.
 The amazing thing, in the 21st century, Chartres is perfectly intact and can be read like a book today as it was eight centuries ago.

-[89, Amiens Cathedral] As the Church was the leading patron of the arts throughout the Middle Ages, it owned the greatest artistic treasures.
+[89, Amiens Cathedral, 13th century] As the Church was the leading patron of the arts throughout the Middle Ages, it owned the greatest artistic treasures.
 And many of those treasures remain in situ… not in museums but in the churches — where they were originally designed to be seen.

-[92, Madonna and Child, Giotto, c.
-1310, Uffizi Gallery, Florence] Many church altars had a painting like this one, showing Mary seated on a throne, with baby Jesus on her lap, flanked by saints with plate-like halos …it's made with real gold leaf to glow, especially in the candlelight.
+[92, Giotto, Madonna and Child Enthroned, c.
+1300, Uffizi Gallery, Florence] Many church altars had a painting like this one, showing Mary seated on a throne, with baby Jesus on her lap, flanked by saints and angels with plate-like halos…it's made with real gold leaf to glow, especially in the candlelight.

-[93, Maestà, Duccio, 1311] This opulent altarpiece also tells the story of Jesus like pages of a comic book ripped out and laid side by side.
+[93, Duccio, Maestà, 1311, Duomo Museum, Siena] This opulent altarpiece also tells the story of Jesus like pages of a comic book ripped out and laid side by side.
 It wasn't terribly realistic by modern standards — Mary's throne looks cockeyed. and the food could slide right off this table — but the art brought sacred stories to life, inspiring the faithful.

 Imagine the power of Gothic art — emotionally, religiously, and politically.
 In the Middle Ages, art was the advertising of the day — a perspective-shaping tool.
 Artists were hired by the powerful to inspire and also to promote conformity.